On the harmonious chromatic number of graphs: On circulant graphs

-The parameters $n$ and $k$ of a $(n,k)$-difference set satisfy the necessary conditions $n-1=k(k-1)$.
-It is conjectured that $q=k-1$ must be a prime power, its hold for $q\leq 2,000,000$.
-Then $n=q^2+q+1$ and the construction of $(q^2+q+1,q+1)$-difference sets have an algebraic approach via the Galois fields of order $q$.
+The parameters $n$ and $k$ of an $(n,k)$-difference set satisfy the necessary conditions $n-1=k(k-1)$.
+It is conjectured that $q=k-1$ must be a power of a prime number, and the conjecture is verified for $q\leq 2,000,000$.
+Then $n=q^2+q+1$ and the construction of $(q^2+q+1,q+1)$-difference sets has an algebraic approach via the Galois field of order $q$.
 See Table \ref{tab1} for some examples of difference sets.
 See \cite{JPS2007DS} for further reading.